 The loss ratio approach, one of the minimum standards in many states’ statutes, is evaluated by the MSA Team.
 However, there is general recognition that this approach produces rate increases that are too high and do not recognize other typical statutory standards, such as fair and reasonable rates.

 The loss ratio approach also does not recognize actuarial considerations such as the shrinking block issue, where past losses being absorbed by a shrinking number of remaining policyholders would lead to unreasonably high-rate increases.
-This concern was the main driver of the Minnesota, Texas, and other approaches.
+This concern was the main driver of the MSA approach and other approaches.

 The loss ratio approach shifts all the risk to the policyholders.
 If the insurer is allowed to always return to the 60% loss ratio, there may be a lower incentive for more appropriate initial pricing.

 For rate-stabilized business, lifetime loss ratios are broken out, such as in a 58%/85% pattern, where the 58% reflects the portion of initial premiums and the 85% reflects the portion of the increased premium available to pay the claims.
 For relevant blocks, this standard is analyzed by the MSA Team.
-If this standard produced lower increases than the Minnesota and Texas approaches, it would produce the recommended rate increase.
+If this standard produced lower increases than the MSA approach, it would produce the recommended rate increase.

-Minnesota Approach
+MSA Approach

-Key aspects of the Minnesota approach to the actuarial review of rate changes include:
+Key aspects of the MSA approach to the actuarial review of rate changes include:

 Blended if-knew / makeup approach to address the shrinking block issue.